TrentonMoore98/TrentonMoore98/README.md

-# My name Is Trenton Moore, Data Lover who hikes on the weekends and plays piano!
+# My name Is Trenton Moore, Data Lover who runs 4 10ks a week and plays piano!
+I love uncovering insights from data as much as I do running on new nature trails.

 &nbsp;

-# Practiced in Marketing, Advertising, and Retail analytics.
+# Experienced in Marketing, Advertising, and Retail analytics.
 I'm interested in different business domains beyond these as well, and analytics/data science/ML Ops as a whole!

 &nbsp;